danclong/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

 WordPress has always been built on the foundation of server-side rendering.
 Traditionally, when a user requests a WordPress page, the server processes the PHP code, queries the database, and generates the HTML markup that is sent to the browser.
-This approach has been fundamental to WordPress's functionality, enabling themes and plugins to dynamically generate content before it reaches the user's browser.

 In recent years, modern JavaScript frameworks like Vue, React, or Svelte have revolutionized the way we build web applications.
 These frameworks provide reactive and declarative programming models that enable developers to create dynamic, interactive user interfaces with ease.
-However, when it comes to server-side rendering, these frameworks require a JavaScript-based server, such as Node.js, to execute their code and generate the initial HTML.
+However, when it comes to server-side rendering, these frameworks require a JavaScript-based server (such as NodeJS) to execute their code and generate the initial HTML.
 This means that PHP-based servers, like WordPress, cannot directly utilize these frameworks without sacrificing their native PHP rendering capabilities.
 This limitation poses a challenge for WordPress developers who want to leverage the power of reactive and declarative programming while still benefiting from WordPress's traditional server-side rendering strengths.

 The Interactivity API bridges this gap by bringing reactive and declarative programming principles to WordPress without compromising its server-side rendering foundation.
 The Interactivity API's Server Directive Processing capabilities enable WordPress to generate the initial HTML with the correct interactive state, providing a faster initial render.
 After the initial server-side render, the Interactivity API's client-side JavaScript takes over, enabling dynamic updates and interactions without requiring full page reloads.
 This approach combines the best of both worlds: the SEO and performance benefits of traditional WordPress server-side rendering, and the dynamic, reactive user interfaces offered by modern JavaScript frameworks.

 In this guide, we'll explore how the Interactivity API processes directives on the server, enabling WordPress to deliver interactive, state-aware HTML from the initial page load, while setting the stage for seamless client-side interactivity.

-## Understanding how Server Directive Processing works
+## Server Directive Processing

 Let's start with an example where a list of fruits is rendered using the `data-wp-each` directive.